johanbrandhorst/thanos/docs/components/sidecar.md

 # Sidecar

-The sidecar component of Thanos gets deployed along with a Prometheus instance.
+The `thanos sidecar` component of Thanos gets deployed along with a Prometheus instance.
 This allows sidecar to optionally upload metrics to object storage and allow [Queriers](./query.md) to query Prometheus data with common, efficient StoreAPI.

 In details: